Readywriting/movinginandoutoftime/README.md

 ### Additional links
 <!-- If desired, including your own GitHub repository, a relevant website, or other -->
-THe original github repositiory is located at (https://github.com/Readywriting/movinginandoutoftime/tree/main).
+The original github repositiory is located at (https://github.com/Readywriting/movinginandoutoftime/tree/main).
 I've also made another eLit project based on the text of Moving in and Out of Time, Word Vomit, which can be experienced here: (https://readywriting.github.io/wordvomit/) and you can access the source code here: (https://github.com/Readywriting/wordvomit).

 ### License
 <!-- If desired, you may apply your own license to your materials.
 If so, include a LICENSE.txt file in the root directory of your repository and link to it here.
 We ask that you consider using open-source licenses like Creative Commons to facilitate readers using and developing your sample resources.
 Unless you indicate otherwise, all material in EnTwine will be licensed as CC BY-SA 4.0. -->